csabapalfi/oauth-cli/README.md

 ## why?

-I have some personal scripts (that run on a schedule) and need to interact with some OAuth2 APIs in a simple way for a single user.
+I have some personal scripts that need to interact with OAuth2 APIs for a single user.

 ## usage